cdewey/pokedex/README.md

 \c pokedex
 ```

 Create the pokemon table by running the create_pokemon_table.sql file in the /db directory.
-Note Windows users should use linux path syntax as windows style can cause a permission denied error.
+Note Windows users should use Linux path syntax as windows style can cause a permission denied error.

 ```sh
 \i absolute/path/to/pokedex/db/create_pokemon_table.sql
 ```

 ### Populate Database

 The pokemon data is provided in the /db/pokemons.json file.
-They can be e asily imported using the /db/import_pokemon.js script.
+They can be easily imported using the /db/import_pokemon.js script.

 Before running the script edit the connection details for your Postgres instance.
 If your are doing a default localhost instance you should only need to change your password.